straup/parallel-flickr/README.md

 parallel-flickr
 ==

+**NOTE: the current master build is broken for logged-in users.
+I will fix this shortly.
+(20111117/straup) **

 parallel-flickr is a tool for backing up your Flickr photos and generating a database backed website that honours the viewing permissions you've chosen on Flickr. parallel-flickr is **not** a replacement for Flickr.

 parallel-flickr is still a work in progress.
 It ain't pretty or classy yet but it works. **It almost certainly still contains bugs, some of them really stupid.**